curl/everything-curl/usingcurl/copyas.md

 These methods all give you a command line to reproduce their HTTP transfers.
 You will also learn they are still often not the perfect solution to your problems.
 Why?
 Well mostly because these tools are written to rerun the _exact_ same request that you copied, while you often want to rerun the same logic but not sending an exact copy of the same cookies and file contents etc.

 These tools will give you command lines with static and fixed cookie contents to send in the request, because that is the contents of the cookies that were sent in the browser's requests.
 You will most likely want to rewrite the command line to dynamically adapt to whatever the content is in the cookie that the server told you in a previous response.
-And so on.
+Etc.

 The copy as curl functionality is also often notoriously bad at using `-F` and instead they provide handcrafted `--data-binary` solutions including the mime separator strings etc.